progval/restrictive-git-proxy/README.md

 # restrictive-git-proxy

-A Git SSH proxy that allows each clients to access a different of repositories
+A Git SSH proxy that allows each clients access to a different set of repositories

 ## Motivation